kiwicom/gcp-api-enabler/README.md

 ![alt text](docs/pub_sub_service_account.png)

-4. Try to [est your topic](https://cloud.google.com/pubsub/docs/quickstart-console) to see if it works correctly.
+4. Try to [test your topic](https://cloud.google.com/pubsub/docs/quickstart-console) to see if it works correctly.

 ### Deployment